mandrasch/ddev-addon-simple-vite/README.md

 ## Vite 3 usage

-After installing this addon you need to use the following `vite.config.js`-settings for `server`:
+After installing this addon you need to use the following `vite.config.js`-settings for `server:{}`:

 ```javascript
 // ...